AzureMentor/microsoft-graph-docs/concepts/best-practices-concept.md

 - **Use the correct permission type based on scenarios**.
 If you're building an interactive application where a signed in user is present, your application should use *delegated* permissions, where the application is delegated permission to act as the signed-in user when making calls to Microsoft Graph.
 If, however, your application runs without a signed-in user, such as a background service or daemon, your application should use application permissions.

+    > [!NOTE]
-    >**Note:** Using application permissions for interactive scenarios can put your application at compliance and security risk.
+    > Using application permissions for interactive scenarios can put your application at compliance and security risk.
 It can inadvertantly elevate a user's privileges to access data, circumnavigating policies configured by an administrator.
 <!-- LG: Use a more clear lead-in here, like "Consider the end user and admin experience"? -->
 - **Be thoughtful when configuring your app**.
 This will directly affect end user and admin experiences, along with application adoption and security.
 For example: